 That should result in savings for both home buyers and sellers, with less money going to third parties.

 How Redfin Direct Works

-Currently, the program is being piloted in just a few metros nationwide, including Boston, Northern Virginia, and Texas on properties listed by a Redfin agent.
+The program was initially piloted in just a few metros nationwide, including Boston, Northern Virginia, and Texas on properties listed by a Redfin agent.

 Like a typical home purchase, a prospective buyer visits the Redfin website and browses the available inventory.